Please welcome my guest blogger, Natalie Dias Lorenzi.

 Until I Find Julian by Patricia Reilly Giff

 Mateo knows that life in his Mexican town can be tough, but he has a supportive family.
 His brother Julian has gone to the US to find work so he can help out by sending money home, but eventually, there is no word from him.
 Mateo decides that he has to go and find his brother, and his Abuelita knows this isn’t the best idea but understands that Mateo feels compelled to do this.
 Crossing into the US is dangerous, and Mateo makes it with the help of a girl, Angel, who befriends him and seems to know a lot about making this journey.
 When they finally make it to the town where Julian was living, they find that the house where he is living is empty and that there are many issues with immigrants going on at the place of employment where Julian was working.
 Was Julian killed in a fall, or did he take off because of these issues?
 Angel and Julian are able to figure things out and report back to the family in Mexico.
-Review from Ms. YingLing Reads. [chapter book, ages 8 and up]
+Review from Ms. YingLing Reads. [middle grade, ages 8 and up]